The Business of Fashion

 M-Pesa and other mobile money services are well-positioned to take advantage of the African Continental Free Trade Agreement that came into effect on January 1 this year, eradicating 90 percent of tariffs and diminishing non-tariff barriers between signatories.
 The agreement will connect 1.3 billion people across 55 countries.

-Admittedly, Africa currently accounts for just 2 percent of global trade, but payments provider eShopWorld expects to see significant growth in e-commerce across the MEA (Middle East and Africa) region, especially in countries such as Nigeria and South Africa and the United Arab Emirates.
+Admittedly, Africa currently accounts for just 2 percent of global trade, but cross border commerce specialists eShopWorld expect to see significant growth in e-commerce across the MEA (Middle East and Africa) region, especially in countries such as Nigeria and South Africa and the United Arab Emirates.

 Nubank and Oxxo Revolutionise Payments in Latin America